thuannv/PageSliderView/README.md

 # PageSliderView
-A library which is supported infinitely page sliding for ViewPager.
+A library which is supported infinite sliding for ViewPager.
 This PagerSliderView is a general page sliding that you use it for sliding image or other customized sliding pages.

 ## Getting started